georgkordowich/diffpssi/readme.md

 ## Features
 - **Inherently Parallel Implementation:** A unique and important feature of this simulation framework, as it allows the execution of multiple simulations in parallel by using vectors of parameters for every element.
 - **Dynamic Simulation:** Allows for detailed dynamic simulations of power systems, including interactions between various components.
-- **Optimization Library:** Features optimizers based on BFGS and automatic differentiation for efficient gradient computation.
-This part can be used for parameter optimization or identification purposes.
 - **Extensible Model Library:** Contains models of AVRs, governors, stabilizers, static models like lines, loads, transformers, and more.
 - **Backend Flexibility:** Choose between `torch` and `numpy` as backend for computations.
 - **Solver Options:** Includes Euler and Runge Kutta methods for numerical integration.